ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 header block, and may subsequently contain 0 or more content elements, each of which contain 1 or more blocks.

+Blocks in a ZVLT v3 file have are bound in size: they carry a maximum of 0xD0000 (851926) content bytes plus a small block kind dependent overhead.
+In ZVLT v2 that maximum was 0x40000 = 256k bytes.
+The new maximum was introduced to better support compression: it is derived from the maximum BZ2 compression block size (900000 bytes, compression level 9).

 ## ZVLT File Header Block

 The file header of a ZVLT file is a block of kind 'Zvlt'